History of The WB: 1995

-In January 1995, Tribune Broadcasting became a partner in The WB Television Network, in a joint venture with the Warner Bros.
-Television division of Time Warner.
-Tribune initially had a 12.5% ownership interest in the network at its launch and later increased its stake to 22%.
-In addition, partly as a result of a November 1993 affiliation deal with the network, most of Tribune's television properties were WB affiliates.
-On July 2, 1996, Tribune acquired Renaissance Broadcasting, which owned Fox- and WB-affiliated stations in several large and mid-sized markets.
+In January 1995, Tribune Broadcasting became a minority partner in The WB, acquiring a 12.5% ownership interest in the network from Time Warner (which operated the network through its Warner Bros.
+Television division); Tribune would eventually increase its equity stake in the network to 22%.
+In addition, partly as a result of its November 1993 affiliation deal with the network, most of Tribune's television properties became charter WB affiliates; one of its stations, WGNX-TV (now WANF) in Atlanta, was slated to join The WB, but instead became a CBS affiliate after a major realignment of network affiliations resulted in CBS losing its former Atlanta affiliate, WAGA-TV, to Fox.
+(Former Fox station WATL, which the network sold to accommodate the switch resulting from Fox's broader affiliation deal with WAGA owner New World Communications, instead took the WB affiliation.)
+On July 2, 1996, Tribune acquired Renaissance Broadcasting, which owned Fox- and WB-affiliated stations in six large and mid-sized markets.